KRLGroup/Clustered-Compositional-Explanations/README.md

 ## ========= DEPENDENCIES =========

-This is the list of already tested packages' versions to succesfully run the scripts stored in this repo.
+This is the list of already tested packages' versions to successfully run the scripts stored in this repo.
 ```
 imageio=2.27.0
 pyeda=0.28.0